dAppBridge/NotaryProxy/README.md

 ```
 [NotaryProxyCodeAudit]
-aws_access_key_id=AKIAJH3AMVMPOIR3UNFA
+aws_access_key_id=AKIAIDOAU6LXQ2HFZ43A
-aws_secret_access_key=[Email dapps@dappbridge.com for access]
+aws_secret_access_key=[Email dapps@dappbridge.com for access key]
 region=us-east-1
 ```
-2. Now you can run the below command which will give you the date the service was last updated, but most importantly the **CodeSha256** which shows the full Sha256 hash of the current version for you to match against the hash you already have above.
+2. Now you can run the below command which will give you the date the service was last updated, but most importantly the **CodeSha256** which shows the full Sha256 hash of the current version for you to match against the hash you already have above (Install aws command line guide: https://aws.amazon.com/cli).

 ```
 aws lambda list-versions-by-function --function-name NotaryProxy --profile NotaryProxyCodeAudit